 How do you know the File Type of the Saved File?

 For this, follow the below steps:

 How to Change the Excel File Format or Extension?

 To change the file extension, follow the below steps:

 - Open the workbook for which you want to change the format.

-- Go to the FILE tab.
+- Go to the File tab.

-- Click on Save As option as shown below.
+- Click on the Save As

-- Now you need to select where you want to save the file in the system.
-Refer below screenshot.
+- It will open a dialog box where you need to select where to save the file in the system.

 Things to Remember about Excel File Formats